nehanailwal25/Gender_Tenure_diversity_DDSE/README.md

   * Users_gender_classification.ipynb - Containing the code used for generating the gender of users (by using gender-guesser)
   * ProjectTenure_Teamsize_classification.ipynb - Containing the data classification done on the basis of Project Tenure and team sizes.
   * Main_Data_Analysis.ipynb - Containing the whole code for the final analysis.

+* Analysis Results - Containing at glance the results generated from the Final Analysis.